ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 Certain elements like the GitHub link have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.

+Top navigation colors are controlled with Sass variables in `/_sass/_custom_variables.scss` as described below.

 ## Theme styling using CSS

 Bootstrap 5 is used as css library with the goal of reusing as much as possible to prevent a wild growth of classes and to make the html-code more understandable.
 SASS is used as css-precursor, a more structured and flexible language to describe the css styling.
 More information about the SASS language can be found [here](https://sass-lang.com/documentation/).